 - To think about the consequences of our attitudes;

 Timon, a disciple of Pyrrho, lists some points of his master’s philosophy, these are:

-- Things are indifferent, have no stabilities, are indiscriminate; therefore, our opinions are not true or false;
+- Things are indifferent, have no stability and are indiscriminate.
+Therefore, our opinions are neither true nor false;

 - If our opinions are neither true nor false, then we must remain without opinions (aphasia) and inclinations, unperturbed about the reality of things.